Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Acknowledgements

 \section{Acknowledgements}

 The authors thank Eirik F.~Kjønstad and Sandeep Sharma for helpful discussions and Doug Rees for discussing the complications of interpreting spatially resolved anomalous diffraction.
 Work by HZ at Caltech was supported by the US National Science Foundation via grant CHE-2102505.
 Work by CL and XZ was supported by the US Department of Energy, Office of Science, via grant DE-SC0023318.
 Additional support for software infrastructure development in PySCF was provided by the US National Science Foundation under award no. 2513474.
 GKC is a Simons Investigator in Physics.
 The Flatiron Institute is a division of the Simons Foundation.
+Work by SL was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (Grant No. RS-2025-00515475).
 The computations in this work were run at facilities supported by the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation, and at the Resnick High Performance Computing Center, supported by the Resnick Sustainability Institute at Caltech.